-After more than nine decades it may be difficult to appreciate how huge the legendary Dempsey vs Firpo fight was or how it transformed the public image of heavyweight champion Jack Dempsey, aka The Manassa Mauler.
-This is because it is easy to forget how Dempsey was in fact an unpopular figure for most of his championship reign.
-The all-American icon version of Dempsey, likeable and extremely popular, did not fully emerge until the later years of the great champion’s career.
+After more than nine decades it may be difficult to appreciate the impact of the legendary Dempsey vs Firpo fight and how it transformed the public image of heavyweight king Jack Dempsey, aka The Manassa Mauler.
+This is because many forget how Dempsey was in fact a rather unpopular figure for most of his championship reign.
+The all-American celebrity version of Dempsey, likable and endearing, did not emerge until the later years of the great champion’s career.

 Before his legendary battle with Firpo, Dempsey’s fame, not to mention the huge gates at his fights, had as much to do with scandal and the dark side of human nature as it did with the popularity of boxing.
-After winning the world title in 1919, Dempsey was sued for divorce by Maxine Cates, a woman of less than high moral standing whom Jack had married during the time when he was riding the rails, fighting in bars and living in hobo camps and whorehouses.
-The trial and its revelations became a full-blown scandal as it not only brought to light Dempsey’s squalid background, but suggested too that the heavyweight champion had perhaps not fully deserved his deferment to avoid the military draft during World War I.
+After winning the world title in 1919, Dempsey was sued for divorce by Maxine Cates, a woman of less than high moral standing, to put it mildly, whom Jack had married during the time when he was riding the rails, fighting in bars and living in hobo camps and whorehouses.
+The trial and its revelations became a full-blown scandal as it not only brought to light Dempsey’s squalid background, but strongly suggested that the heavyweight champion of the world had perhaps not fully deserved his deferment to avoid the military draft during World War I.

-Thus Dempsey became ‘the bad guy’ and wily promoter Tex Rickard took full advantage, most notably in Jack’s bout with French war hero Georges Carpentier.
+Thus Dempsey became the ‘bad guy’ and wily promoter Tex Rickard took full advantage, most notably in Jack’s bout with French war hero Georges Carpentier.
 That clash between good and evil created the first million dollar gate but did nothing to rehabilitate the heavyweight champion’s image.
 For three solid years Jack Dempsey, while without question the biggest name in American sports, had to endure the disapproval of the general public, not to mention taunts of “Slacker!” everywhere he went.
-That began to change after his life-and-death brawl with Firpo.
+That changed after his life-and-death brawl with Luis Firpo.

 At the bell, the champion attacked.
 He missed a wild left and Firpo, retreating in the face of Dempsey’s assault, countered with a right that landed flush and dropped Dempsey to one knee.
-The crowd roared, rising as one to its feet; no one would not sit down again until the ferocious battle had ended.
+The huge crowd roared, rising as one; no one would sit down again until the ferocious battle had ended.

-Firpo, while bigger and stronger, lacked Dempsey’s footwork and balance and this proved key in the knockdowns the champion scored.
-While attacking, Dempsey continually whirled and spun, turning Firpo in the clinches and then hitting while the challenger was still off-balance.
+Firpo, while bigger and perhaps stronger, lacked Dempsey’s agility and footwork and this proved key in the knockdowns the champion scored.
+While attacking and firing with both fists, Dempsey continually whirled and spun, turning Firpo in the clinches and then striking while the challenger was off-balance.
 Dempsey’s vicious body attack also factored in, with two of the knockdowns courtesy of hard shots to Firpo’s belly.
 Seven times the challenger hit the canvas and more than once it appeared certain he was finished, but the stubborn “Wild Bull of the Pampas” kept getting up and battling back, despite the fact Dempsey was allowed to hover after each knockdown and strike Firpo the second his gloves left the canvas.

 At this time there existed no aprons on boxing rings and Dempsey fell directly onto the table of the ringside press.
 Several reporters tried to push him back through the ropes, frantically working to get him off their typewriters so they could continue recording what was taking place.
-In the ring again and on his feet, Dempsey, stunned, backpedaled as Firpo resumed his attack.
-The challenger desperately hammered away with his right but the champion weathered the storm and came back with two hard rights of his own just before the bell finally rang.
+Back in the ring and on his feet, a dazed Dempsey backpedaled as Firpo resumed his attack.
+The Argentinian desperately hammered away with his right, but the champion survived and, amazingly, returned fire with two hard rights of his own just before the bell finally rang.

-In their corners, both battlers were suffering the effects of the wildest round in ring history.
-Legend has it that Dempsey, sitting on his stool, was virtually catatonic until Jack Kearns finally found the smelling salts and put them under the champion’s nose.
-Dempsey blinked and looked at his handlers who were slapping him and dousing him with water and asked, “What round was I knocked out in?”
+In their corners, both battlers were suffering the effects of perhaps the wildest round in ring history.
+Legend has it that a stunned Dempsey, sitting on his stool, was virtually catatonic until Jack Kearns found the smelling salts and put them under the champion’s nose.
+Dempsey blinked and looked at his handlers, who were frantically slapping him and dousing him with water, and asked, “What round was I knocked out in?”

-But as the second round began it was immediately clear it was Firpo, not Dempsey, who was about to be knocked out.
-The Wild Bull’s punches lacked snap; his legs were like noodles.
+But as the bell for round two echoed in the New York night, it was soon evident that it was Firpo, not Dempsey, who was about to be knocked out.
+The Wild Bull’s legs appeared barely strong enough to support his weight and his punches were powerless.
 The champion quickly had Firpo on the defensive and a volley of left hooks put the challenger down for the eighth time.
-He climbed to his feet yet again and tried one last right hand swing before Dempsey struck with a sharp one-two, the final punch a right to the jaw as Firpo was already going down.
-The gallant challenger rolled over onto his back; this time he could not beat the count.
+The game Argentinian warrior climbed to his feet yet again and tried one last right hand swing before Dempsey struck with a sharp one-two, the final punch a right to the jaw as Firpo was already going down.
+The gallant challenger resembled a man having an afternoon nap as he slowly rolled over onto his back; this time he could not rise.